amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Adapted.md

 Each **4/5** and **1-3** outcome lists suggested **consequences** for the character.
 The worse your position, the worse the consequences are.
 The GM can inflict one or more of these consequences, depending on the circumstances of the action roll.
 PCs have the ability to avoid or reduce the severity of consequences that they suffer by **resisting** them.

 When you narrate the action after the roll, the GM and player collaborate together to say what happens on-screen. *Tell us how you vault across to the other rooftop.
 Tell us what you say to the Inspector to convince her.
 The GM will tell us how she reacts.
-When you face the Red Sash duelist, what's your fighting style like?
+When you face the Boxer, what's your fighting style like?
 Etc.*

 ## Action Roll Summary